alexjolig/Slideshow-with-footer/README.md

 Now you can add as much item as you want to the slideshow. (just dont go too far!)

 Enjoy and let me know if you have any improvement for it!

+## Update 1.3

+A progress bar has been added at the top of the slideshow